 Sets and their representations.
 Empty set.
 Finite and Infinite sets.
 Equal sets.
 Subsets.
 Subsets of a set of real numbers especially intervals (with notations).
 Power set.
 Universal set.
-Venn diagrams and practical applications.
+Venn diagrams.
 Union and Intersection of sets.
 Difference of sets.
 Complement of a set.
 Properties of Complement of Sets.